mwbowers/mwbowers.github.io/reference/datagate/datagate-common/invariant-culture-type-converter.md

 | Type | Description
 | --- | ---
-| [Object](https://docs.microsoft.com/en-us/dotnet/api/system.object) | An Object that represents the converted value.
+| [Object](https://docs.microsoft.com/en-us/dotnet/api/system.object) | An  that represents the converted value.

 ### object CreateInstance([ITypeDescriptorContext context](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.itypedescriptorcontext?view=net-8.0), [IDictionary propertyValues](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.idictionary-2))

-Creates an instance of the type that this TypeConverter is associated with, using the specified context and the set of property values.
+Creates an instance of the type that this  is associated with, using the specified context and the set of property values.

 ```cs
 object CreateInstance(ITypeDescriptorContext context, IDictionary propertyValues)